kapilkathuria/lrn_docker/README.md

-* multi-command containers / running commands in containers docker exec -it container-id command ex. docker exec -it fb0f50de1d4e redis-cli
+* multi-command containers / running commands in containers docker exec -it container-id command ex. docker run redis-server docker exec -it fb0f50de1d4e redis-cli

 -it argument: two flags -i and -t . -i means is to attach terminal and -t means show in pretty format